liamwalsh1980/Milestone-Project-3/README.md

 ### Base Template
 I designed a base.html file to act as the parent template which will contain all main references and third-party libraries.
 All child templates will then be able to inherit everything from this parent template using Jinja templating language blocks.
 This follows the philosophy of ‘DRY’ - Don’t' repeat yourself as templating will help avoid duplication and saves me time.
 I chose to use the block name of ‘content’ and to avoid any silent errors, I made sure that the block name of ‘content’ was used consistently throughout the project.

+I made sure that when all html templates were finished i added the relevant URL to the Navbar and Mobile Navbar using ‘url_for’ flask dependant which is mentioned further on down this readme in the 'Signup page'.

 What is included is the header with navbar and footer.
 More information below for reference.

 ### Head